 The Tichigan Wildlife Area is identified as a place for managing high quality wetland communities of statewide significance within the Southeast Glacial Plains Ecological Landscape according to Wisconsin's Wildlife Action Plan .
 It is managed to provide opportunities for public hunting, fishing, trapping and other outdoor recreation while protecting the qualities of the unique native communities and associated species found on the property.
 Grasslands are managed and maintained through prescribed burning, mowing and herbicide use to limit brush encroachment and encourage vigorous grasslands.
 Wetlands are managed through limited disturbance to prevent the spread of reed canary grass.
 Shelterwood harvest and thinning improvement cuts are used to maintain and regenerate oak and central hardwoods.
 Populations of invasive species are controlled or eliminated by cutting, pulling, burning, herbicide treatment and/or bio-control.

 The 190-acre refuge area contains a 25-acre impoundment that is managed for waterfowl, providing a feeding and resting area for migrating birds.
 A portion of the impoundment, 5-10 acres, is planted with Japanese millet in the spring, and the impoundment is flooded before the waterfowl season opens in the fall.
 The impoundment area borders Tichigan Lake and the Fox River with the boat launch north of the refuge providing hunters access to the river/bay area.
-The refuge area is closed to all entry during the waterfowl seasons.
+The wildlife refuge area is closed to all entry from Sept.
+1- Dec.
+31.

 For more information on master planning for this and other wildlife areas around the state, visit the property planning page.